 8. REPRESENTATIONS, WARRANTIES, COVENANTS: Vendor represents and warrants to USGA, in addition to all warranties implied by law and otherwise provided in writing by the Vendor, manufacturer or service provider, that each good, deliverable or service delivered or performed hereunder shall: (a) be merchantable and fit for USGA’s intended purpose; (b) be free from defects in material, workmanship and design and if consisting of software, firmware or other services relating to USGA’s information technology network, free of viruses or other harmful agents or hidden files; (c) if services, be performed in a professional and workmanlike manner in accordance with industry practice; (d) conform to all drawings, specifications and other descriptions, if any, referred to or set forth herein and all goods, if any, accepted by USGA as samples; (e) comply with, be suitable for use under, be manufactured in accordance with and, where required, be registered under all applicable Federal, state and local laws, and all orders and regulations promulgated thereunder; and (f) not infringe, appropriate or encroach upon personal, contractual or proprietary rights of any third party.
 Vendor shall provide material safety data sheets with respect to hazardous chemicals as required by regulations of the U.S. Occupational Safety and Health Administration.
 USGA MAKES NO REPRESENTATIONS OR WARRANTIES CONCERNING THIS ORDER EXCEPT IF AND AS EXPRESSLY CONTAINED HEREIN.

 9. COMPLIANCE WITH LAWS: Vendor shall comply, and shall require all of its subcontractors to comply, with this Section 9, and perform the services and/or deliver any goods in compliance with all applicable laws, shall refrain from knowingly doing or performing any act that would subject USGA to civil or criminal penalties or other liabilities or damages under any applicable law, and shall maintain all licenses required for Vendor to perform hereunder.
-This Order shall be governed by and construed in accordance with the laws of the State of New York, without giving effect to principles governing conflicts of laws.
-The parties consent and agree that all legal proceedings arising out of or relating to this Agreement shall be exclusively maintained in either the federal or state courts in New York, New York.
+This Order shall be governed by and construed in accordance with the laws of the State of New Jersey, without giving effect to principles governing conflicts of laws.
+The parties consent and agree that all legal proceedings arising out of or relating to this Agreement shall be exclusively maintained in either the federal or state courts in New Jersey.